Learn About Different Styles Of Animation

 Kinetic typography is a type of animated video that relies heavily on animating text with flashy motion and designs to keep the viewer engaged.
 Sometimes characters and scenes get mixed in but typically the goal is to animate the words in visually unique ways in sync with the narrative voiceover.

 Pros: When designed with proper timing, these videos do a great job at keeping viewer’s interest.
-It’s also possible to watch these videos without the sound on (i.e. in a social feed) and still be able to understand the content of the video w/out the audio.
+It’s also possible to watch these videos without the sound on (i.e. in a social media feed) and still be able to understand the content of the video w/out the audio.

 Cons: Since the focus tends to be text-based, sometimes content that’s presented in kinetic typography videos should actually be an animated diagram (which you can totally mix into your video).